pudly/schmopera-hugo/content/articles/grand-if-overlong-henry-viii.md

 </figure>

 Also of note was Yeghishe Manucharyan as Don Gomez de Feria, the man that Anne Boleyn leaves to be with Henry.
 He did flag out a little towards the end owing in big part to the sheer length of the opera, but he still maintained a beautiful tone throughout, and he leant a pathos to what I imagine would be a typically thankless role.

+> I feel only that I would have enjoyed the whole evening much more, however, if some of the content had been trimmed down somewhat.

 Ellie Dehn took a little bit of time to warm up to Catherine of Aragon, but once she found her dramatic footing in the conflicts her character endured, she really took to the role.
 Her Act III aria where she addresses the jury at the trial in Westminster was brimming with pathos and warmth, and it made me wonder why she seemed so disconnected from the text in Act I.